 These cards also contain...

 D_01: There are numbers from 001 to 130.
-These are used to number the image.
+These are used to number the images.

-Not to be confused with the code numbers to the left of the yellow rectangle.
+These should not be confused with the code numbers to the left of the yellow rectangle.

-There are also codes (letters, shapes and numbers).
+There are also codes (letters, shapes, and numbers).

-These are used to build dreams at level 5.
+These are used to build dreams at Level 5.

-Groups are also used to structure.
+Groups are also used for structure.

-All these are used to form dreams.
+All of these elements are used to form dreams.

 The group in the violet circle is a request.
-This card asks for the next card to match the group in its yellow rectangle.
+This card asks for the next card to match the group shown in its yellow rectangle.

 D_02: Reminder: illustrations are used to describe dreams.